 Research Ethics and Compliance

 Undergraduate Research and scholarly projects may require compliance to meet state and federal regulations.
 Please keep in mind that some research compliance issues may take 6 - 8 weeks to be resolved.
 We highly suggest students conducting any research or scholarly activities participate in CITI – the Collaborative Inter-Institutional Training Initiative training.
-This provides access to courses that are designed to be used by institutions and organizations to provide comprehensive training in a variety of areas such as Institutional Review Board (IRB), Good Clinical Practices, Responsible Conduct of Research (RCR) and other areas (content borrowed from the FAU DOR website).
-Please come to one of the Research Ethics Workshops for more information.
+This provides access to courses that are designed to be used by institutions and organizations to provide comprehensive training in a variety of areas such as Institutional Review Board (IRB), Good Clinical Practices, Responsible Conduct of Research (RCR) and other areas.

 Florida Atlantic University’s Institutional Animal Care and Use Committee (IACUC) has been established in accordance with the Animal Welfare Act and Public Health Service Policy on the Humane Care and Use of Animals.
 The committee is composed of individuals dedicated to the humane care of animals used in research and teaching, and provides oversight and assistance in ensuring compliance to all laws, regulations, and policies governing the care and use of research and teaching animals.
 FAU's IACUC is composed of scientists, non-scientists, veterinarians and community members who are appointed by the Vice President for Research, the Institutional Official responsible for the animal care and use program.
 FAU s animal care and use program is regulated by both the U.S. Department of Agriculture and the U.S. Public Health Service.
 University faculty, staff, and students using animals in research, teaching or display must have IACUC approval to do so.